Myall Creek massacre: Memorial

-Lyall Munro Snr, a descendant of victims of the massacre, worked long and hard towards getting a memorial erected to mark the event.
+Lyall Munro Snr, a descendant of victims of the massacre, worked long and hard toward getting a memorial erected to mark the event.

 On 10 June 2000, a memorial to the victims of the massacre, 23 km north-east of Bingara at the junction of Whitlow and Bingara-Delungra Roads, was unveiled.
-It consists of a 600 m walkway, with seven oval-shaped granite boulders along the way, to a 14 tonne granite rock and plaque surrounded by a circle of crushed white granite and edged in by stones from all around the state of New South Wales, overlooking the site of the massacre.
-In 2001, a group of law students from the University of New England had an excursion to the site where they were welcomed by the Blacklock clan who conducted a smoking ceremony.
+It consists of a 600 m walkway, with seven oval-shaped granite boulders along the way, each with a plaque relating elements of the history, to a 14-tonne granite rock and plaque surrounded by a circle of crushed white granite and edged by stones from all around the state of New South Wales.
+It overlooks the site of the massacre.
+In 2001, a group of law students from the University of New England had an excursion to the site where they were welcomed by the Blacklock clan, who conducted a smoking ceremony.
 A ceremony is held each year on 10 June commemorating the victims.
-The memorial is maintained and funded by the Friends of Myall Creek, an Australian non-profit organisation.
+The memorial is maintained and funded by the Friends of Myall Creek, an Australian non-profit organisation made up of both Aboriginal and non-Aboriginal members.

 The memorial was vandalised in January 2005, with the words "murder", "women" and "children" chiselled off, in an attempt to make it unreadable.

-The Myall Creek Massacre and Memorial Site was included on the Australian National Heritage List on 7 June 2008 and the New South Wales State Heritage Register on 12 November 2010.
+On 7 June 2008, some 172 years after the events, the Myall Creek Massacre and Memorial Site was included on the Australian National Heritage List.
+It was placed on the New South Wales State Heritage Register on 12 November 2010.